 The key is to pair up with a Realtor who is very busy and will need you to assist with several closings per month.

-Network marketing is a way of making money while living in a skoolie.
+Network marketing is a way to make money living in a skoolie.
 However, like building and monetizing a blog, it is going to take some time.

-This is not your start the job on Monday and collects a paycheck on Friday.
+This is not your starting the job on Monday and collecting a paycheck on Friday.
 It typically takes a year or longer to develop your business before you are making residual income.

 This job like building a blog though is a great business to start while you are planning your life living and traveling in a skoolie.

 Do the groundwork now, so when the time comes that you have built your bus and are ready to hit the road, you can be making those bills.

 11. Travel Jobs – Make Money Living In A Skoolie

 Traveling jobs is a great way to travel, see different parts of the country, and make money while living in a skoolie.

 Work in a location for a little while, then move on to a different part of the country.
 Maybe following 70 degrees.
 See how we follow 70s degrees while traveling.
 Living and working in a part of the country where it always feels like Spring sounds pretty good.

 Traveling nurses make very good money.
 That is in part because there is a shortage of registered and specialized nurses in the United States.